 ACTG 630.
 Seminar in International Accounting.
-1-3 credits.

 Designed to develop a fundamental knowledge of the assumptions, environmental considerations and techniques underlying the collection and reporting of financial information by entities in other countries.
 Prerequisite: Master of Science student or permission of instructor.